 Far-reaching greenhouse lights color the sky, leave some seeing red

 Ontario resident Peter Loewen drove through Essex County Nov.
 12-15, 2019, capturing the night sky colored by lights from commercial greenhouses.
-Peter Loewen, Special to The Detroit News
+The Detroit News

 This story has been updated to correct the location of Leamington, Ontario, in relation to Windsor.
 It is southeast.